cmd / mdembed

 1. Open tmp.md in my project.

-2. Write a prompt for an LLM (Large Language Model), referencing other files, or subsets of files, in my project.
+2. Write a prompt for an LLM, referencing files in my project.

-3. Hit a key combo (<Leader>+r) to send the contents to an LLM and render the LLM's response in a vertical split.
+3. Hit a key combo to send the contents to an LLM.

-mdembed handles the Markdown parsing steps. mods handles the LLM steps:
+mdembed handles the Markdown parsing. mods handles the LLM: